lifting-bits/remill/README.md

 ## Goals

-Remill was designed with the following goals in mind:
+Remill was designed with the following goals in mind.

 - It should be easy to add new instruction implementations.
 Instruction semantics are implemented using C++.
 Instruction implementations should be